Have you always dreamed of owning your own photography studio?

 - Will it make your life better?
 You can photograph just about anywhere with a window or on location to make a session work.
 However, if you’re currently running all over town for sessions, having one spot to go to can make your life much easier and less chaotic.
-Plus if you are a newborn photographer with a lot of props, you no longer have to drag those along with you.
+Plus, if you are a newborn photographer with a lot of props, you’ll no longer have to drag those along with you.
 Separating your work and home life is also a HUGE benefit to having studio space.
-But owning a studio comes with it’s own stresses.
+But owning a studio comes with its own stresses.
 Anything from getting broken into to having pipes freeze or burst… life happens and you need to be prepared for what might get thrown at you.

 - Do you have savings and a budget set aside for furnishing your space?
 Paint, flooring, samples, furniture… the cost of furnishing a space adds up quickly!
 You can decorate your studio on a budget, but make sure you do your research and set aside how much you think it will cost to furnish your space so you don’t overspend.

-If you’re not quite sure you are ready to make the leap, check in your state to see if there is a shared studio program or if there a couple local photographers who would like to go in on a shared space.
+If you’re not quite sure you are ready to make the leap to open a photography studio, check to see if there is a shared studio program in your state or if there are a couple of local photographers who would like to go in on a shared space.

 These two options are great stepping stones to owning your own studio and can also mitigate both cost and risk.